- Get link

-Introduction: Are We Masters of Technology or Its Servants?
+Are We Masters of Technology — or Its Servants?

 How Technology Took Over Our Lives

-Every “free” app or service demands payment — not in dollars, but in data, attention, and time.
-These have become the new currency of the digital economy, and we’re the ones unknowingly paying the price.
+Every “free” app extracts payment — not in money, but in data, attention, and time.
+These have become the real currency of the digital world, and we’re spending them faster than we realize.

 Everyday Tech That Keeps You Hooked